Predock's Canadian Museum for Human Rights

 Canada's fifth national museum, and the first to be located outside the national capital of Ottawa, the Museum for Human Rights is presently under construction in Winnipeg, the provincial capital of Manitoba, on a historic site called the Forks at the junction of the Red and Assiniboine Rivers, where First Nations people once met peacefully to resolve disputes.

-Antoine Predock's design, the winning project in an international competition, represents the museum as "a symbolic apparition of ice, clouds and stone set in a field of sweet grass," as the architecture firm describes it.
+Antoine Predock's winning project, designed in an international competition, represents the museum as "a symbolic apparition of ice, clouds and stone set in a field of sweet grass," as the architecture firm describes it.

 Discuss this article in the Architecture Forum...